 Chili Dog C.O.D.: Sausages in Japan are not that great.
 Hot dogs in particular tend to be skinny and have tough casings, which takes away from the enjoyment.
 Not so at Chili Dog C.O.D., a place I learned about when I tried a couple of their dogs outside a bar on New Year’s.
 They’re located a few blocks from the station in Gaienmae, on Killer Street.
 It’s not a full sit-down restaurant, just a long counter with stools and sliding doors behind that are open or closed based on the weather.
 The dogs themselves are huge and come with a variety of topping combinations, though they’re not cheap (as you’d imagine).
 They have a small selection of beers, but be warned — they also have a modest selection of affordable cigarettes, so you may have to endure smokers.
 My favorite is the chili cheese dog — which is messy but delicious — and I can usually put away two of them before calling it quits.

-Vendor Kitchen: A very small chain — four stores, three of which are in Yokohama — Vendor Kitchen specializes in “chicken over rice,” specifically grilled chicken with sauce over turmeric rice.
+Vendor Kitchen: A very small, Yokohama-based chain, Vendor Kitchen specializes in “chicken over rice,” specifically grilled chicken with sauce over turmeric rice.
 You prepay for your meal and get your own water, but if you eat in, a free cup of onion soup is included with your order.
 Not only is it good, it’s not expensive.
 When I first started this entry, you could get a meal for as low as 500円, but they eventually increased all their prices by 100円.
-Even so, it’s a lot of food for a low price, and I’ve never left there unsatisfied.
-Tamachi has the only Tokyo store, but it generally seems to be gaijin-free.
+Even so, it’s a lot of food for a low price.
+Unfortunately, the only branch in Tokyo closed in 2016.

 Pizza Olive: This is a small, walk-up pizza chain found in train stations and shopping centers, and exclusive to Kanagawa (though as of this writing, they just opened a store in the newly-remodeled Keikyuu Kamata Station).
 Pizza Olive specializes in pizza by the half, though you can always buy their standard M (10″) pie.
 They often pre-bake halves for quick sale, and you can sometimes find a heated cart located outside their location selling a handful of premade halves as well.
 (My personal favorite is the Mexican.)